Class of 2013

 Kellie Douglas, BS'12, MSN'13, is a nurse practitioner at Rose Pediatrics in Denver (2020).

-Stuart Downs, MSN'10, DNP'13, was honored with Atlanta's Executive Nursing Leadership Excellence Award in 2018.
+Stuart Downs, MSN'10, DNP'13, was inducted as a fellow by the American Academy of Nursing in October 2022, and was honored with Atlanta's Executive Nursing Leadership Excellence Award in 2018.
 He is chief operating officer and vice president of WellStar Atlanta Medical Center.

 Lauren Watts Drukenbrod, BA'11, MSN'13, is a nurse practitioner in the Metro Public Health Department of Nashville and Davidson County's occupational health and wellness clinic where she cares for civil service employees (2021).